1. Home

 Calf roping is effectively banned in two states, Victoria and South Australia, through a mandated minimum body weight of 200 kg for cattle used in rodeos.
 In other states, calves as light as 100 kg can be used for roping and there are no laws prohibiting the use of unweaned or recently weaned calves.
 A recently published paper highlights the inconsistencies in regulation of calf roping between Australian jurisdictions [5].
 The authors concluded that calf roping causes unnecessary harm which raises concerns regarding the adequacy of legal protection for calves in jurisdictions where calf roping is permitted.
 There are ongoing efforts by the RSPCA and other advocacy groups to change the legislation so that all jurisdictions mandate a minimum body weight of 200 kg for cattle used in rodeos or alternatively prohibit the event.

 Another form of calf roping, which is mainly confined to female competitors, is called breakaway roping.
 In this event calves are chased and roped around the neck, then the rope is released to allow the calf to continue running to leave the arena.
 Studies examining the impact of roping on calves show that calves experience fear and stress due to being chased by a horse and rider [3,4].
-Consequently, this event, which may appear to be less aversive, is also likely to causes fear and stress to calves.
-Furthermore, some children are encouraged to participate in junior rope-and-tie events, where an adult throws the calf to the ground (often involving pulling the calf’s tail) to assist the child to tie the calf’s legs.
-This type of activity does not nurture children’s respect and compassion for animals but condones using clearly distressed animals for sport and entertainment.
+Consequently, this event, which may appear to be less aversive, is also likely to cause fear and stress to calves.

 What you can do